Apparel Design

-Pursue your dream career in fashion through hands-on learning with an apparel design minor
+Pursue your dream career in fashion with an apparel design minor

 Ready to take the world of fashion by storm?
 UW’s apparel design minor is for you!
 This program helps students develop all of the skills necessary for apparel and textile design and development.
 Students learn pattern-making, fashion illustration, collection development and sewing.
 The best part?
 Students get the unique opportunity to showcase their designs and get feedback through exhibitions and runway shows.